-Arbitration Services
+Florida Arbitration

 Don’t let conflicts linger – with Truitt Legal, the resolution is just around the corner.
+Arbitration services that work, only at Truitt Legal.

 Arbitration is a form of alternative dispute resolution (ADR) where a dispute is resolved outside the court system.
 In this process, the parties in dispute agree to be bound by the decision of an independent third party, known as the arbitrator.